 What's it about?

-Jellyfish is the story of a young carer, SARAH TAYLOR (15) who discovers an unlikely gift for stand-up comedy.
+Jellyfish is the story of a young carer, SARAH TAYLOR (15) who discovers an unlikely talent for stand-up comedy.

 So, it's a comedy?